mpampuch/new-ibex-project-template/README.md

 sbatch bin/launch-code-server.sbatch

 # Monitor your SLURM process until your job starts running
-watch -d -n 60 squeue -u YOUR_IBEX_USERNAME
+watch -d -n 10 squeue -u YOUR_IBEX_USERNAME
 # Once your job is running, continue with the following steps
+# Note: You can use Ctrl + C (on Mac) to get out of this view

 # code-server should now be activating.
 This should be almost instantaneous or very quick.
 Monitor it (and view the output of the initialization) by running
 tail -n 1000 -f bin/launch-code-server-*
-# Note: You can use Ctrl + C to get out of this view
+# Note: You can use Ctrl + C (on Mac) to get out of this view

 # Once it's finished, proceed to the next steps
 ```